The Mediation Center of the Coastal Empire

 Step 1: Introduction & Ground Rules

-• Peer mediators and participants are introduced.
+• Peer mediators are introduced.

 • Ground rules are agreed upon.